Perfect Stranger (band)

-Perfect Stranger was an American country music band founded in 1986 in the state of Texas by Steve Murray (lead vocals), Andy Ginn (drums), Shayne Morrison (bass guitar) and Richard Raines (guitar).
+Perfect Stranger are a long-running American country music band founded in 1986 in the state of Texas by Steve Murray (lead vocals), Shayne Morrison (bass guitar), Andy Ginn (drums), and Richard Raines (guitar).
+Murray and Morrison re-formed the band in 2025 and resumed touring.
+On their official Facebook page, Perfect Stranger announced plans for a new studio album in 2026.

 After several years of performing throughout Texas, the quartet released an independent album in 1994; this album was later picked up by Curb Records, who re-packaged and re-released it a year later.
 By 1995, its second single (entitled "You Have the Right to Remain Silent") had become a Top 5 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Although Perfect Stranger never entered Top 40 on the country charts again, the band continued to perform and record throughout the 1990s, charting several more singles before eventually exiting Curb in the late 1990s.
 In addition, Andy Ginn was replaced by Marty Arbter on drums.
 Perfect Stranger returned to Curb to release its second album, The Hits, in 2001, and was dropped again afterward.
-As of 2009, the band is composed of co-lead singers/guitarists Marcus Eldridge and Clint Williams, bassist Shayne Morrison, lead guitarist Chad Ware, and drummer Doug Martin.
-A third album, Shake the World, was released in 2009.
+In 2009, Morrison formed a new version of the band composed of co-lead singers/guitarists Marcus Eldridge and Clint Williams, bassist Shayne Morrison, lead guitarist Chad Ware, and drummer Doug Martin.
+They released a third album, Shake the World, in 2009.
 Morrison briefly re-established the band in 2010 with Murray, Raines, and new drummer Scott Zucknick.
+After performing a number of shows, Perfect Stranger paused activity.
+During the band's hiatus, Murray performed shows as a solo act under his own name and backed by other bands.
+Murray and Morrison officially announced the reformation of Perfect Stranger in 2025, which resulted in numerous concerts at venues, theaters and package shows.
+In 2026, Perfect Stranger announced they are currently recording a new studio album.